ansible-collections/ansible.netcommon/docs/ansible.netcommon.httpapi_connection.rst

                                 <div>var: ansible_network_direct_execution</div>
                     </td>
                 <td>
-                        <div>Gain potential preformance improvements for network modules by enabling direct execution.
-Instead of the module being packaged and executed by the shell, it will be directly executed by the Ansible control node using the same python interpreter as the Ansible process.</div>
+                        <div>Reduce CPU usage and network module execution time by enabling direct execution.
+Instead of the module being packaged and executed by the shell, it will be directly executed by the Ansible control node using the same python interpreter as the Ansible process.
+Note- Incompatible with <code>asynchronous mode</code>.
+Note- Python 3 and Ansible 2.9.16 or greater required.
+Note- With Ansible 2.9.x fully qualified modules names are required in tasks.</div>
                 </td>
             </tr>
             <tr>